Costs & Financial Aid

 Recent Posts from the FinAid Blog:

 Yale Law School's financial aid policies and programs are designed to make it possible for students to pursue their legal education at Yale regardless of their financial circumstances.
 Using a combination of loans and scholarship grants, we make every effort to provide students with the difference between their resources -- such as family resources, summer earnings and student savings -- and the cost of attending Yale.
-Presently 73% of our student body is receiving some form of financial aid in the 2012-13 academic year.
+73% of our student body received some form of financial aid in the 2012-13 academic year.
 More than half (56%) of our students qualify for Law School scholarship grants, which are awarded solely on the basis of financial need.

 We hope the information on this website will assist students and their families in understanding the Law School's financial aid policies and programs, as well as their individual need analysis and award.